Gremlins

-Gremlins is a 1984 American black comedy horror film directed by Joe Dante, written by Chris Columbus and starring Zach Galligan, Phoebe Cates, Hoyt Axton, Polly Holliday and Frances Lee McCain, with Howie Mandel providing the voice of Gizmo the Mogwai.
+Gremlins is a 1984 American comedy horror film directed by Joe Dante, written by Chris Columbus and starring Zach Galligan, Phoebe Cates, Hoyt Axton, Polly Holliday and Frances Lee McCain, with Frank Welker providing the voice of the titular imp-like monsters' leader and main antagonist, Stripe, and Howie Mandel providing the voice of their progenitor, mogwai Gizmo.
 It draws on legends of folkloric mischievous creatures that cause malfunctions—"gremlins"—in the British Royal Air Force going back to World War II.
-The story follows Billy Peltzer, who receives Gizmo as a pet, who then spawns more of his kind that evolve into the titular imp-like monsters that wreak havoc on Billy's hometown during Christmas Eve.
+The story follows Billy Peltzer, who receives Gizmo as a pet, who then spawns more of his kind that evolve into the titular monsters that wreak havoc on Billy's hometown during Christmas Eve.

-The film was accompanied by a large merchandising campaign and juxtaposes black comedy with a Christmastime setting.
+The film was accompanied by a large merchandising campaign and juxtaposes comedy horror with a Christmas time setting.
 Steven Spielberg was the executive producer, with the film being produced by Michael Finnell.

 Gremlins was theatrically released on June 8, 1984, by Warner Bros. to critical and commercial success.
 However, it was heavily criticized for some of its more violent sequences.
-In response to this and to similar complaints about Indiana Jones and the Temple of Doom, Spielberg suggested that the Motion Picture Association of America (MPAA) alter its rating system, which it did within two months of the film's release, creating a new PG-13 rating.
+In response to this and to similar complaints about Indiana Jones and the Temple of Doom, Spielberg suggested that the Motion Picture Association of America (MPAA) revise its rating system, which it did within two months of the film's release, creating a new PG-13 rating.
 (Note: Contrary to popular belief, Indiana Jones and the Temple of Doom and Gremlins were both released in the U.S. with a PG (not PG-13) rating, although controversy surrounding the two films did lead to the subsequent creation of the PG-13 rating.
 The first film to be issued the new PG-13 rating was The Flamingo Kid, although Red Dawn was the first to be released theatrically under the new rating.
 Conversely, the British Board of Film Classification (BBFC) elected to give Gremlins a 15 rating, rather than the desired PG, meaning under 15s could not view the film.
 Some complained to the BBFC that the rating was too strict.
 The BBFC did not yet use 12 or 12A certificates, and upon the film's 2012 re-release, it was re-rated 12A.)
-It was followed by a sequel, Gremlins 2: The New Batch (1990), while a third film set to be released on November 19, 2027.
+It was followed by a sequel, Gremlins 2: The New Batch (1990), while a third film is set to be released in October 6, 2028.